5 Ways to Help Animals While Traveling!

 Think about what talent you have that could help – are you great at photography?
 Rescues always need quality photos of animals to share.
 Do you have a knack for fixing things?
 There’s often a laundry list of to-dos to get fixed at a shelter.
 Do you have IT skills, website knowledge, design, or marketing skills – the list is endless, and your talent may be exactly what a group is looking for!

-**What not to do** Don’t contact groups and say, “there’s an animal in need here at xyz” and not help beyond notifying them.
-Every organization is overworked and stretched on funds, while managing a long list of animals in need daily.
-Could you help transport the animal to them, offer to meet them and help if transportation is an issue, or donate to the animal’s care.
+**What not to do** Don’t contact groups and say, “There’s an animal in need here at xyz” and not help beyond notifying them.
+Every organization is overworked and stretched on funds while managing a long list of animals in need daily.
+Could you help transport the animals to them, offer to meet them and help if transportation is an issue, or donate to the animal’s care?
 Ask what would help most – just remember that saving an animal takes action and teamwork!

 PPR is continuing to grow and help dogs and cats near and far, but we need to increase our monthly funding to continue to meet the needs of the communities we work in.
 In 2024 we’ve set a goal to get 50 new monthly donors to provide vet care for needy dogs and cats.
 You make it possible to provide care for animals in need and prevent homelessness and suffering!
 By securing 50 new monthly donors at just $10 a month we can spay/neuter 500 additional animals in 2024 and prevent 3,750 future homeless puppies and kittens in a single year – join us now as a monthly donor at a level the works for you!